 Peter Margulies of Roger Williams School of Law writes in with the following comments on the Hamdan decision:

+The D.C.
+Circuit’s decision today in Hamdan reaches the right result, but employs an unduly stark test that misreads both international law and the Framers’ intent.
+If followed in subsequent cases such as al Bahlul v.
+United States, the flaws in the Hamdan opinion will clash with the pragmatic approach at the heart of the Framers’ design.
+A more flexible, functional test would have vacated Hamdan’s conviction, while leaving space for the materially different cases of the future.
+Writing for the panel in Hamdan, Judge Kavanaugh employs what I in a recent paper forthcoming in the Fordham International Law Journal entitled, Defining, Punishing, and Membership in the Community of Nations: Material Support Charges in Military Commissions, have called a categorical approach.
+The categorical approach adopted by the Hamdan panel asks only if prior war crimes tribunals have charged defendants with material support.
+However, this is the wrong question.
+The appropriate test should be whether, as a functional matter, military commissions have charged defendants with conduct analogous to the conduct at issue.
+That functional test would reach a result identical to the panel’s on the legality of Hamdan’s conviction.
+However, it would yield a different result in al Bahlul, which is currently awaiting argument before a different panel of the D.C.
+Circuit.
 To be sure, the Hamdan panel’s decision has a number of virtues.
 It rejects the government’s sweeping view that, regardless of international law, the “United States common law of war” authorizes prosecution of material support.
 As the panel rightly points out, the Framers’ language and intent does not support this position.
 The Framers drafted the Define and Punish Clause, which grants Congress the power to define and punish offenses against the “law of nations,” to reassure the world that the federal government could address the violations of international norms such as diplomatic immunity that occurred during the Articles of Confederation period.
 This vision of compliance with international law is consistent with viewing US practice as informing the development of customary international law.
 However, it rules out replacing that body of law with a distinctive and different US corpus of legal authority.
 Indeed, to contemplate doing so would effectively turn the Framers’ careful architecture on its head.